IngoSchelterUBT/BTevalSpec/readme.md

 - Na2                 - Simple test using a global dipole moment from a laser excitation on a Na2 cluster.
 Also shows the error-supression.
 - Na4_laser_transdens - Simple test using a global dipole moment from a laser excitation on a Na4 cluster with subsequent transition-density evaluation [cf. Schelter et al., JCTC 14, 1910 (2018)].
 - Na4_boost           - Test using a global dipole moment from a boost excitation on a Na4 cluster.
-Numerical errors require the use of --wref to suppress line-shape errors.
-- Na2DA               - Na2-Na2 donor acceptor system with donor/acceptor specific dipole moments from a laser excitation with a gaussian profile to test fit to different spectral regions.
+- Na2DA               - Imperfect H-aggregate consisting of a Na2-Na2 donor-acceptor system with donor/acceptor specific dipole moments from a laser excitation with a gaussian profile to test fit to different spectral regions.
+Significances are considered there.
 - B302                - Global dipole moment from a boost calculation on a bacteriochlorophyll.
 This test tries to fit a broad excitation band with many close-lying excitations.
 - B302_2calc          - This test is comparable with B302 but uses dipole moments from two different calculations with different external-field polarizations.